locationtech/geomesa/geomesa-accumulo/geomesa-accumulo-raster/README.md

 The Raster support was intended to contain image pyramids that are EPSG:4326 with tiles on the order of Kb in size.
 Any rasters attempted to be ingested will need to be tiled prior to ingest, and the tiles must have disjoint extents.
-Currently only single band images are supported.
 Sharding is not currently used to spread the table across the cluster.

 ### Ingest